Managing joint accounts in PocketSmith

 For example, if your Joint Bank Account balance has a positive balance of $3,000 then you can add a debt for ($1,500).

-As the balance of the joint account will fluctuate, you will need to regularly update the value of the debt to reflect the changes in the account balance accurately.
+As the joint account balance fluctuates, you will need to regularly update the debt amount to accurately reflect changes in the account balance.
 Just head to the Calendar and follow our guide here: Updating the value of an asset or debt from the Calendar page.

 What to do if the joint account is understating your net worth